biomedicalinformaticsgroup/cadmus/README.md

 ---

 ## Methods Section Extraction
-The methods section extraction is a separate module that can be run after the retrieval of the publications.
 To run the methods section extraction, you need to have the output directory from the retrieval step.
-The methods section extraction will create a new directory with the extracted methods sections.
+The methods section extraction will create a new directory with the extracted methods sections from each data type, as well as log files.

 ```python
 from cadmus import extract_methods